 or the level of follicle-stimulating hormone levels have also been used.
 Therefore, CIA could thus be determined based on these criteria, given that the subject of interest is currently undertaking chemotherapy and her menstrual functionality was normal before the treatment started.

 Menopause may be a potentially adverse effect on younger women who undertake breast cancer treatment.
-If a woman is peri-menopausal when she begins treatment, it is possible for her to enter menopause sooner compare to not undergoing medication.
+If a woman is peri-menopausal when she begins treatment, it is possible for her to enter menopause sooner compared to not undergoing medication.
 Others may suffer from transient menopausal symptoms.
 This depends on the type of therapy and the age of the patient.
 From the report provided by Cancer Australia in 2013, there were about two-thirds of women diagnosed with breast cancer before age 50 will experience early or premature menopause as a result of their therapy[7].
 According to the investigation of Bines et al.[8], 68% is the average CIA rate observed for regimens including cyclophosphamide, methotrexate, and fluorouracil (CMF).
 The incidence of chemotherapy-induced amenorrhea depends on several factors that contribute to this issue, including a woman’s age, weight, lifestyle and the type of treatment.
 Menopausal may be temporary or permanent.

 Many of the studies intend to explore the relationship between CIA and the overall and disease-free survival rate for breast cancer patients, less research focused on the analysis of factors associated with the occurrence of CIA.